Laemmle Theatres

 The Laemmle Grande 4-Plex on South Figueroa Street closed October 25, 2009 as L.A.
 Live's Regal Cinema complex was set to open.
-Construction of the Santa Clarita theater was completed in 2020, but its opening was delayed due to the COVID-19 pandemic.
-It opened on April 9, 2021.

-In December 2011, the Glendale City Council and Redevelopment Agency approved a $12.8 million plan to develop a loft with 42 residential units, a 5-screen Laemmle Theaters, and a Panda Inn restaurant.
-Construction of the residential building complex began in mid-2015, and it opened in August of 2018.
-With the Glendale location's reopening on May 21, 2021, Laemmle Theatres will be operating all of the locations that had been open in 2019 prior to the closures caused by the COVID-19 pandemic.
+In December 2011, the Glendale City Council and Redevelopment Agency approved a $12.8 million development that included 42 residential units, a 5-screen Laemmle theater, and a Panda Inn.
+Construction began in mid-2015 and the complex opened in August 2018.

+Construction of Newhall 7 was completed in 2020, but its opening was delayed due to the COVID-19 pandemic.
+It opened on April 9, 2021 and with Glendale 5 reopening on May 21, 2021, Laemmle Theatres resumed operating all its locations that had been open prior to the COVID-19 pandemic.

+The chain formerly operated the Playhouse 7 in Pasadena which ceased operations in June 2022.

 Oscar qualifying

 During the 21st century, the Laemmle venues have come to be known as the "Secret Path to Oscar Qualifying" since they have been repeatedly used by independent films, short films, and documentaries for that purpose.
 Laemmle provides services designed to enable a film to qualify for Academy Awards, charging a flat rate for exhibition while giving the film's producers 100 percent of the box office receipts; they have someone meet every year with the Academy committees in all the categories to ensure their "qualifying run" bookings actually qualify.
 They even help film-makers book their films outside of their own theaters if a committee requires that.